AgenceTogoDigital/opendata-backend/docs/index.md

 For a contribution as an enthusiastic citizen, check out our [contributing guide](contributing-guide.md).
 It's good to have you on board!

-For any question, feel free to send an email to [data.gouv@data.gouv.fr](mailto:data.gouv@data.gouv.fr).
+For any question, feel free to send an email to [data.gouv@opendata.gouv.tg](mailto:data.gouv@opendata.gouv.tg).

 [github-new-issue]: https://github.com/opendatateam/udata/issues/new
 [github-discussions]: https://github.com/opendatateam/udata/discussions/2721